-This June 2008 issue of OECD's twice-yearly OECD Economic Outlook provides analysis of recent economic developments and economic projections for OECD and major non-OECD countries through the end of 2008.
+This June 2009 issue of OECD's twice-yearly OECD Economic Outlook provides analysis of recent economic developments and economic projections for OECD and major non-OECD countries through the end of 2010.
 Its comprehensive statistical annex is a useful reference tool for international economic comparisons.
-The special chapter examines the implications of supply-side uncertainties for economic policy.Click to Access:
+This issue finds that a recovery is in sight but that damage from the crisis is likely to be long-lasting.Click to Access:

 Click to Access: